My Future with My Chatbot: A Scenario-Driven, User-Centric Approach to Anticipating AI Impacts: Conclusion: Risk Mitigation and Benefits Amplification

 We mapped the desired and undesired impacts that our respondents considered most likely or found most worrisome or hopeful from their individual perspectives.
 Not all of these scenarios may be realistic, but the anticipations, hopes, and fears of citizens are.
 Unlike impact assessment frameworks that must identify the real impact of a particular technology application on (particular) values, the added value of this study is that it can provide guidance on where to look first.
 This is particularly important for general purpose technologies that can be potentially used for so many different purposes.
-It is important for regulators, scholars, and companies to see and address these potential impacts in order to guarantee social well-being.
+It is important for regulators, scholars, and companies to see and address these potential impacts in order to work towards social well-being.
 While undesirable scenarios may point to risks or value conflicts that future risk assessments or policy measures might have to address, the desirable scenarios can be a starting point for discussions of what is needed to unlock the potential of chatbots for individual users as well as society.

-In the end, future approaches to AI should find a way to balance the desirable and undesirable impacts.
+In the end, future approaches to AI should find a way to balance both desirable and undesirable impacts.
 This is also articulated by some respondents of our study, who reflected about a responsible and balanced approach to the future of AI development and implementation: “The impacts [...] emphasize the balance between technological advancement and human judgment.
 Maintaining this balance is essential for moral decision-making and protecting human intuition in an increasingly AI-dependent world.”
-[P P1].
-Given the pace of technology development it is of great importance to investigate and develop responsible approaches of how society can and should deal with the rise of general purpose systems.
-Scenario-writing offers a conversation starter for this matter.
+[P1].
+Given the pace of technology development it is of great importance to investigate and develop responsible approaches for how society can and should deal with the rise of general purpose systems.
+Scenario-writing offers a useful starting point for this matter.

 \hypertarget{ethics-statement}{